-While, at a recommended street price of approximately $5300, I have an impression that a normal guitarist would rather to get him- or herself a vintage Gibson SG from 1960s in a mint condition, there is still a good chance that the whole bunch of 200 pieces of the new Raymond Weil Nabucco Gibson Limited Edition chronographs will be sold quite quickly: guitarists have moms, dads, and spouses and this sort of people love to spoil their loved ones with nice gadgets.
-And this is certainly a nice gadget indeed.
+While, at a recommended street price of approximately $5300, I have an impression that a normal guitarist would rather get him- or herself a vintage Gibson SG from the 1960s in a mint condition, there is still a good chance that the whole bunch of 200 pieces of the new Raymond Weil Nabucco Gibson Limited Edition chronographs will be sold quite quickly: guitarists have moms, dads, and spouses and this sort of people love to spoil their loved ones with nice gadgets.
+And this is a nice gadget indeed.

 Created together with Gibson, the new version of the good old Raymond Weil Nabucco offers the same basic design as the model that was revealed back in 2007 when the Swiss brand presented the very first member of the family.
 It still comes in a generously proportioned body that combines steel, titanium and ceramic and almost dwarfs an average sporty chronograph currently available on the market.

 Judging by promotional pics, the new watch seems to pay tribute to Gibson SG: an iconic guitar loved by blues and hard rock players alike that the American brand somehow manages to screw up royally for the last couple of years either with strange number of frets or with the automatic tuning machine that Mr. Juszkiewicz, Gibson’s boss also known among the initiated ones as “Henry”, seems to love so much.
 The 2015 model range was crewed in an even greater number of ways, but that’s a blog about watches, so I won’t bother you with my ranting.